If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 I got updates on my phone as my order was closer to being delivered.
 I recommend enabling notifications in the app to get updates, even if you normally don’t like app updates like me.

-Where to Pick Up Groceries Delivered at Disney World Resorts
+Where to Pick Up A Grocery Delivery at Your Resort

 When you get a notification that your order was delivered, you can pick it up at any time from the Bell Service desk at your resort.